AerodynamicNerd/LiDAR/README.md

 # LiDAR

-Autonomous Performance of a Donkey car using an RpLiDAR along with Localization and Mapping of the Route
+Self-Driving performance of a Donkey car using an RpLiDAR along with Localization and Mapping of the Route